 - Size of field

-The log sheets and electronic files containing digital images (which can be submitted on a CD or through an internet-based delivery system, e.g., web site, Drop Box, Google Drive) can either be sent to the Program Coordinator or to one of your astronomy club officer for verification.
+The log sheets and electronic files containing digital images (which can be submitted on a CD or through an internet-based delivery system - e.g., web site, Drop Box, Google Drive, etc.) can either be sent to the Program Coordinator or to one of your astronomy club officers for verification.

 The certificate will have an indication after the certificate number: a V for Visual observations or an I for electronically-imaged observations.